COUNTIF Examples in Excel

 Now take a look at the example of counting text values.
 Consider the below data for the example.

-There are totally 6 time Government word appearing in the range A2 to A11
+There is a totally six-time Government word appearing in the range A2 to A11.

 In the above example, we have counted the word Government.
 What if we need to count the other words from the range?
-Applying COUNTIF to all the criteria’s does not make any sense.
+Applying COUNTIF to all the criteria does not make any sense.

-- In Allow section choose a List and in the Source type Government, Private, Midmarket.
+- In the Allow section, choose a List and in the Source type Government, Private, Midmarket.

 - I want to count Government as well as Private from the list.
-Firstly, as usual, apply the COUNTIF function for counting Government word as you have learned in the previous example.
+Firstly, as usual, apply the COUNTIF function for counting Government words as you have learned in the previous example.

 This is easy now because we have learned in the previous example.
 Here you need to use your brain to the next level.

 - Firstly understand the question we are answering, the question is we need the total count of Government & Private.
-After the first formula add plus (+) symbol and start one more COUNTIF function and count Private word in this COUNTIF function.
+After the first formula, add the plus (+) symbol and start one more COUNTIF function and count Private word in this COUNTIF function.

 - As usual, you open the COUNTIF function.

-- Now here COUNTIF alone cannot give me the result here.
-Since we are adding up two values here we need to apply SUM function before the COUNTIF function.
+- Now here, COUNTIF alone cannot give me the result here.
+Since we are adding up two values here, we need to apply the SUM function before the COUNTIF function.

 - Now hit enter this will give you the total count of Government & Private.

 We can also use COUNTIF with operator symbols.
-For example in a list of numbers what if you want to count numbers which are greater than a certain number.
+For example, in a list of numbers, what if you want to count numbers that are greater than a certain number.